Pork Tenderloin Recipe

 - 2 tablespoons garlic sliced thinly

-- 1 small lemon thinly sliced into quarters
+- 1 small lemon thinly sliced

 - 1 tablespoon capers drained